-The Keys screen provides an alternative way for you to play WAV files that have been configured on the PADS screen.
-When you select a sample or clip pad to play with Keys, blackbox will use the current pad to play notes.
+The Keys screens provide two alternative ways for you to play WAV files that have been configured on the PADS screen.
+When you select a sample or clip pad to play with Keys, blackbox will play the WAV file for that pad pitch shifted based on the triggered note.
 The native sample will play with the root note, and it will shift up or down the appropriate number of semitones based on the note you play.
 When you select a slicer pad to play with Keys, blackbox will map the slices in the pad to the notes on the keyboard.
-When you a use multi-sample pad with Keys, it will play the sample that has the root note closest to the played note and then pitch shift as needed.
+When you a use multisample pad with Keys, it will play the sample that has the root note closest to the played note and then pitch shift as needed.